d3/d3-selection/README.md

 * The selection.classed method has been renamed selection.class.
 (Note: `class` is a reserved word in ES6, but ES5 and later allow reserved words as identifier names.)

+* The selection.on method has been renamed selection.event.
+(Not yet implemented.)

 * The d3.ns.prefix namespace map is now exposed as d3.namespace.

 * [Multi-value map](http://bl.ocks.org/mbostock/3305515) variants of selection.attr, selection.style, selection.property, selection.class and selection.on are now implemented as distinct methods in the [d3-selection-multi plugin](https://github.com/d3/d3-selection-multi), rather than overloading the arguments.
 See [#2109](https://github.com/mbostock/d3/issues/2109).